danielsteman/web-rs/articles/blog13.md

 % id: 13
 % title: PyPI over notebooks
-% date: 2024-03-08
+% date: 2024-03-09
 % tags: data

 ## The Databricks ecosystem

-Recently I have been working a lot with Databricks and quite honestly, wasn't very content with the developer experience.
+Recently, I have been working a lot with Databricks and, quite honestly, I haven't been very content with the developer experience.
 All interaction takes place in the browser, in Databricks-flavoured [Jupyter notebooks](https://jupyter.org/) that make it easy to collaborate in real-time (like with Google docs).
 This seems to ignore software engineering best practices.
 First of all, it won't let you use your developer workflow that you've been optimising over the past years, as these notebooks are not integrated development environment (IDE) agnostic.
-Think of the ability to view a definition of a function, automatic format-on-save, or boiler plate code generation and other magic that intellisense performs.
+Think of the ability to view a definition of a function with a short cut, automatic format-on-save, or boiler plate code generation and other magic that intellisense performs.
 Second, Databricks has a git integration but doesn't support pre-commit hooks.
 I believe it doesn't matter how experienced you are, pre-commit will catch tiny errors and prevent them from being pushed.
-You can still perform these checks in the continuous integration (CI) pipeline, but this will increase the feedback loop significantly.
+You can still perfor`m these checks in the continuous integration (CI) pipeline, but this will increase the feedback loop significantly.
 Third, interaction is slow.
 I'm grateful for the performance that Firefox delivers but let's agree that you're not supposed to use it as an IDE.
 Yes, I'm looking at you [VS Code Web](https://code.visualstudio.com/docs/editor/vscode-web).
 At last, feedback-loops associated with development in Databricks are usually long because tasks are performed on remote compute.
 However, this is not inherently a limitation of Databricks but rather an unavoidable trait when dealing with large datasets that don't fit in memory of your own machine.
 As an engineer I like to think about solutions and so, I tried out a couple of things.

 Before continuing, I must say that Databricks is a great product to get started with a datalake.
 Aside from the managed [Spark](https://spark.apache.org/docs/latest/api/python/index.html) runtime that runs notebooks that have been developed in the browser, it also comes with a [workflow orchestrator](https://docs.databricks.com/en/workflows/index.html), to run notebooks on a schedule.
 Such a notebook may train a machine learning model that can be tracked with the [MLflow integration](https://mlflow.org/), for example.
 And then there is the other [fancy stuff](https://docs.databricks.com/en/getting-started/concepts.html) Databricks advocates to ~~up the bill~~ help you become data-driven.